vitorllp/DesignPatternPracticeProject/README.md

 # (EN) Practice and Study Application  - Design Patterns
+** This application doesn't have any purposes, it's only for study **

 The project aims to practice the use of clean code principles and design patterns in an HR test application using Spring Boot and Java.